Catastrophe Reporting for Insurance Companies

 Insurance companies will be notified when to begin reporting county and statewide information related to the event and how to submit it using the

-simplified Catastrophe Reporting Form 2016.
+current year's Catastrophe Reporting Form.
 General company, contact and statewide modeling information along with claims data addressing

-the following lines of business will be collected: homeowners, dwelling, mobile homeowners, commercial residential, commercial, flood (private and federal),
+the following lines of business will be collected: homeowners, dwelling, mobile homeowners, commercial residential, commercial, private flood,

 business interruption, and other.
-Companies upload the requested information via the Data Collection and
+Companies upload the requested information via the Insurance Regulation Filing System (IRFS)

 The Office intends to use the aggregated data in summary reports and other materials in order to provide the general public with information concerning